-The Maine Memory Network has pioneered the many-to-many model of information sharing for history-related websites.
-Input is "distributed," meaning content is created not just by the Maine Historical Society staff, but by collecting organizations across Maine, students, teachers and others.
+Maine Memory Network has pioneered the many-to-many model of information sharing for history-related websites.
+Input is "distributed," meaning content is created not just by the Maine Historical Society staff, but by collecting organizations across Maine, by students, teachers, historians, and individuals.
 Output is "dynamic" meaning end-users can create their own content and collections of historical items for collaboration, schoolwork, and information sharing.

 We review our digital archiving media and file formats on an ongoing basis to ensure they remain accessible.
 We also have a photo studio to photograph oversized documents and three dimensional museum items.
 Learn more about our digitizing standards and procedures in the Contributing Partners manual.